 Bread has just unveiled some new CD rates in a variety of timeframes and has raised rates several times to coincide with the Federal Reserve raising rates.
 As the Fed continues to raise rates, Bread is worth watching to see what new, higher rates it will continue to offer.

-What makes it one of the best: You’ll find some great rates on Bread’s CDs that range from one to five years, along with a better-than-average savings account APY as well.
+What puts it among the best: You’ll find some great rates on Bread’s CDs that range from one to five years, along with a better-than-average savings account APY as well.

 Brio Direct